keiji-imai/blog/content/projects/mags/index.md

 {{<youtube _3VSHdZMGXc>}}

+Here's a professionally produced video by Project Manus (one of our sponsors):
+{{<youtube jr7b5L2Ra7s>}}

 ## Mechanical

 You can view our CAD [here](https://cad.onshape.com/documents/2f3e28006e5b2cd6cd052bed/w/872351ec056974a435282c6c/e/d98ee53972011595aca895ee?renderMode=0&uiState=63c3c2efbb8ec706e89127de).

 ![CAD](images/mags_gantry.png)

-Mags is like a 3D printer.
+Mags is kind of like a 3D printer.
 Instead of a hotend, we have an electromagnet.
-We designed a CoreXY gantry that is only 30mm tall so that the robot could be as thin as possible.
+We designed the CoreXY gantry to be as thin as possible.
 When assembling the frame and gantry, we had to make everything perfectly square and parallel, or the linear rails would not slide smoothly.
 I described this process [here](https://kogappa.com/posts/mags_assembly).

 The motors are fast!